vispy/vispy-website/installation.rst

 .. code-block:: console

     pip install ipywidgets
+    jupyter nbextension enable --py widgetsnbextension
     jupyter nbextension enable --py vispy

 When using `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ and working in an activated virtual environment, the ``--sys-prefix`` option may be required to enable the extension and keep the environment isolated (i.e.
 ``jupyter nbextension enable --py widgetsnbextension --sys-prefix``).

+Note if you have an old version of the extension installed you mean need to manually delete it from `<python-prefix>/share/nbextensions/vispy`>

 JupyterLab
 ----------